magecloudkit/magecloudkit/test/ci/aws/install-jenkins/README.md

-# Tests for Install Jenkins module
+# Tests for the Install Jenkins module

 ## Running the Tests